ImagicalMine/ImagicalMine/README.md

 Of course you can!
 Check out the [ImagicalMine forums](http://forums.imagicalcorp.ml) now!

+## How do I install ImagicalMine?

+Read the documentation for installing ImagicalMine [here](http://imagicalmine.readthedocs.org/en/latest/installation.html).

 ## What third-party libraries or protocols did ImagicalMine use?

 Here's the complete list: